The United States has banned the delivery of three Russian airlines

 Russian billionaire Roman Abramovich, who has owned English football club Chelsea for years, has violated the ban by using a Gulf jet.
 However, the Americans did not take any punitive action against him because of his participation in the peace talks with Ukraine in Turkey.

 In addition to the trade sector action, the US Treasury Department announced sanctions against the Russian state-owned Alroza, one of the world’s largest diamond mining companies.
-The Foreign Ministry also added to the list the Russian state-owned United Shipbuilding Corporation and its subsidiaries and board members.
+The Foreign Ministry also added the Russian state-owned United Shipbuilding Corporation and its subsidiaries and board members to the list.

 “Explorer.
 Devoted travel specialist.
 Web expert.
 Organizer.
 Social media geek.
 Coffee enthusiast.
 Extreme troublemaker.
 Food trailblazer.
 Total bacon buff.”